locationtech/geomesa/docs/user/geoserver.rst

 have properly installed the GeoMesa Accumulo GeoServer plugin as described in :ref:`install_geoserver_plugins`, "Accumulo (GeoMesa)" should be included in the list under **Vector Data Sources**.
-If you do not see this, ensure the plugin is in the right directory and restart GeoServer.
+If you do not see this, check that the plugin is in the right directory and restart GeoServer.

 .. image:: _static/img/geoserver-geomesa-accumulo-data-source.png
    :scale: 75%
    :align: center

-When you click on "Accumulo (GeoMesa)", several configuration parameters are available, as listed in the table below:
+When you click on "Accumulo (GeoMesa)", several configuration parameters are available:

 ==================== =======================================================================================
 Parameter            Description